TCAD - Synopsys

 CHALICE - US Naval Research Laboratory

-CHALICE is a pulsed-laser simulator developed by the U.S. Naval Research Laboratory (NRL) to calculate 2D/3D charge density distributions during SEE experiments.
+CHALICE is a pulsed-laser simulator developed by the U.S. Naval Research Laboratory (NRL) to compute 2D/3D charge-density distributions for laser-based SEE experiments.

-By inputting laser parameters such as wavelength, pulse width, and absorption coefficient, CHALICE can simulate charge deposition in sensitive volumes, carrier transport, and energy penetration depth.
-It also supports calculation of LETL (laser-equivalent LET), making it a useful tool for optical SEE modeling.
+Given laser parameters (wavelength, pulse width, absorption coefficients), CHALICE simulates charge deposition in sensitive volumes, carrier transport, and penetration depth.
+It also computes LETL (laser-equivalent LET), making it a useful tool for optical SEE modeling.

 chalice